1. Why China? The Supplier Landscape for DTC Dropshipping

 Global Sources

-B2B Trade DirectoryGlobal Sources is a Hong Kong-based B2B media and trade platform that connects international buyers with verified Asian suppliers — primarily from China.
-It's known for its annual trade shows in Hong Kong and its online supplier directory, which focuses on electronics, fashion, hardware, and gifts.
+B2B Trade DirectoryGlobal Sources is a Hong Kong-based B2B media and trade platform connecting international buyers to verified Asian suppliers, mostly out of China.
+It's best known for its annual Hong Kong trade shows and its online supplier directory — heavy on electronics, fashion, hardware, and gift categories.

 Pros